Loss of smell from COVID most likely means you’ve got a mild case, study finds - NewsBreak

 Loss of smell from COVID most likely means you’ve got a mild case, study finds

 (StudyFinds.org) – Losing your sense of smell might indicate that you have a mild case of COVID-19, according to a study published earlier this year.
-Statistics show that patients suffering moderate and severe cases of the infection are far less likely to experience the symptom.
+Statistics show that patients suffering moderate and severe cases of the infection are far less likely to experience the symptom.20-year-old loses life in deadly crash in Kansas

 In a study of 2,581 patients from 18 European hospitals, patients suffered a loss of smell in 85.9 percent of mild cases of COVID-19.
 That’s compared to 4.5 percent in moderate Covid-19 cases and nearly 7 percent in severe-to-critical cases.
 While those figures were patient-reported, objective clinical evaluations found a loss of smell in 54.7 percent of mild COVID cases and 36.6 percent of moderate-to-critical cases.